-Like the other 49 states in the union, Virginia has inspired music for many years.
+Like the other 49 states in the United States, Virginia has inspired music for many years.
 There are Virginia-themed songs across many musical genres, some extolling its geographical virtues and others bemoaning loss associated with the place.

-From all of that, we’ve put together a list of the 21 best songs about Virginia.
+From all that, we’ve put together a list of 21 of the best songs about Virginia.
 There’s rap, hip-hop, bluegrass, and even an entry from Old Blue Eyes himself.
 Read on to learn about them.

 Released in 1936, “My Old Virginia Home” is a terrific representation of what the music of The Carter Family was.